Wheel-Trans

 Wheel-Trans is a paratransit system in Toronto, Ontario, Canada, provided by the Toronto Transit Commission (TTC).
 It provides specialized door-to-door accessible transit services for persons with physical disabilities using its fleet of accessible minibuses or contracted accessible taxis.
 Users must register with the TTC who will typically grant access to those with permanent disabilities or show difficulty in traveling short distances.
-Wheel-Trans only provides service within the city of Toronto and accepts regular TTC fare.
+Wheel-Trans only provides service within the city of Toronto and accepts the regular TTC fare.

 History

 Wheel-Trans was born out of an initiative by the Trans-Action Coalition, a group led by Beryl Potter lobbying for transit accessibility in Toronto.
 The paratransit system was officially created in 1975 as a two-year pilot project contracted to Wheelchair Mobile and operated on behalf of Metropolitan Toronto and the province of Ontario until 1976.
 Only individuals using wheelchairs were accepted as the original 46 users of the pilot project, and rode at no cost.
 In 1977 the service was contracted to All-Way Transportation Corporation of Toronto before being taken over by the TTC in 1985.